DistributedWeb/dappdb/README.md

 #### `db.local`

 Your local writable feed.
-You have to get an owner of the hyperdb to authorize you to have your writes replicate.
-The first person to create the hyperdb is the first owner.
+You have to get an owner of the dappdb to authorize you to have your writes replicate.
+The first person to create the dappdb is the first owner.

 #### `db.authorize(key, [callback])`

-Authorize another peer to write to the hyperdb.
+Authorize another peer to write to the dappdb.

 To get another peer to authorize you you'd usually do something like